 Observational epidemiology is used to collect information on events over time.
 Prevalence studies, cross-sectional studies, longitudinal case series, case-control studies, cohort studies, and diagnostic evaluations are examples of observational studies.

-Epicentre uses descriptive epidemiology to the characterize the distribution and/or trends in health and disease over time, place and groups of persons.
+Epicentre uses descriptive epidemiology to characterize the distribution and/or trends in health and disease over time, place and groups of persons.
 This work can inform the planning of health programs as well as prioritize activities.

 - Prevalence studies;